-The Florence Greenway is a love song to the city’s beauty
+Florence Greenway: a love song to the city’s beauty

 The Florence Greenway traverses both history and the contemporary.
 Today, it’s necessary to interpret the 19th century landscape created by Giuseppe Poggi in the context of the new city-countryside and the desire of citizens worn down by urban stress to return to nature.
 Urban countryside is therefore a modern answer to the historical city-countryside juxtaposition.
 Unlike other cities of the world, Florence boasts a perfect and harmonious integration between the constructed, the geologic, and the fertile, and between the natural and the rural that surrounds and embraces the historic city.